Tony Martin (Australian actor)

 Anthony Martin (born 1 January 1953) is an Australian actor.

 Career

-Martin is probably best known by Australian audiences for his portrayal of Detective Bill McCoy in the ABC's television series Wildside, and to older audiences as Rev Bob Brown in the TV series E Street.
+Martin is best known by Australian audiences for his portrayal of Detective Bill McCoy in the ABC's television series Wildside, and to older audiences as Rev Bob Brown in the TV series E Street.
 He played Bill Southgate in Heartbreak High.

 He has also gained much acclaim as his portrayal of notorious underworld figure Arthur "Neddy" Smith in the Australian miniseries Blue Murder.
+He was nominated for Best Supporting Actor at the 1000 Film Critics Circle of Australia Awards for his role in The Interview.

 Personal life

 He married Rachael Blake on 21 December 2003.
 They later appeared alongside one another in HBO Asia's presentation of Serangoon Road.
 His son, Justin, is also an actor, with appearances in Somersault and Blue Water High to his credit.